Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Additional Experimental Results

 \subsection{Composite Transformation Attack}

-In particular, we implemented the Composite Transformation (CT) Method \citep{Wang21a} with ANDA and MultiANDA (ANDA-CT and MultiANDA-CT), which combines existing input transformation techniques (effectively used in SIM, DIM and TIM).
-Integrated CT with VMI-FGSM and VNI-FGSM, VMI-CT-FGSM and VNI-CT-FGSM are shown as the state-of-the-art attacks \citep{Wang21a}.
-Hence, we only compared our methods with these attacks.
-The results on both the normally trained and defense models (shown in Table~\ref{tab:ct-normal} and Table~\ref{tab:ct-defense}) demonstrate that ANDA-CT and MultiANDA-CT further improve the attack performance in almost all cases compared with the baselines.
-Specifically, except for using VGG-19 as source model, we observe an consistent increase of ASRs by roughly 5\% from our proposed methods.
-These exiting results show that the approximated posterior distribution over perturbation is more helpful to craft diverse adversarial examples than merely adopting the data augmentation techniques.
+In particular, we implemented the Composite Transformation (CT) Method with ANDA and MultiANDA (ANDA-CT and MultiANDA-CT).
+These input transformation techniques can synergize existing transfer-based attack methods, as demonstrated in SIM, DIM, and TIM.
+As shown by Wang \etal~\cite{Wang21a}, when integrated with VMI-FGSM and VNI-FGSM, VMI-CT-FGSM and VNI-CT-FGSM are recognized as state-of-the-art transferable-based attacks \cite{Wang21a}.
+Therefore, we focused our comparison to these methods.
+Our results, detailed in Table~\ref{tab:ct-normal} and Table~\ref{tab:ct-defense}, cover both normally trained and defense models, which demonstrate that ANDA-CT and MultiANDA-CT consistently enhance attack performance in almost all cases compared with the baselines.
+Specifically, our proposed methods have consistently achieved an average success rate increase of 3.5\% against black-box normally trained models and 3.6\% against advanced defense models.
+This significant improvement highlights that the approximated posterior distribution over perturbations is more effective in crafting diverse adversarial examples than simply adopting data augmentation techniques.